 Daniel R. Bradshaw has been a director since the closing of our IPO in 2014.
 From 1978 to 2019, Mr. Bradshaw worked at the law firm of Johnson Stokes & Master, now Mayer Brown, in Hong Kong; from 1983 to 2003 as a partner and between 2003 and 2019 as a senior consultant.
-In addition, Mr. Bradshaw is an independent non-executive director of Pacific Basin Shipping Company Limited, an independent non-executive director of WorldWildLife Fund Hong Kong and an independent non-executive director of IRC Limited, an affiliate of Petropavlovsk PLC.
+In addition, Mr. Bradshaw is an independent non-executive director and Chairman of World WildLife Fund for Nature Hong Kong and an independent non-executive director of IRC Limited, an affiliate of Petropavlovsk PLC.
 Mr. Bradshaw received a Master of Laws degree from the Victoria University of Wellington in 1971.